Garden Veggie Balsamic Chickpea Salad

 It’s filled with all the goodness of the season, including cherry tomatoes, fresh corn and basil (!!), has plenty of staying power from the chickpeas, AND is tied together with a finger lickin’ good honey balsamic dressing.

 Oh and did I mention that it takes all of 15 minutes to pull together?
-And that it keeps well for several days in the fridge???
-I may or may not be winning in the gardening department this summer but I so have lunch covered!
+And that it keeps well for several days in the fridge?
+Making it perfect for lunches or as a delicious side.

 Tips & Tricks For This Balsamic Chickpea Salad